Digital Safety • Beginner-friendly • 12–15 min

 Final Word: Progress, Not Perfection

-You do not need to become a hacker to stay safe online.
+You do not need to become an expert to be safer online.
 Start with one or two new habits.
-Every layer makes you a harder target.
+Each layer helps.